NativeScript/docs-v7/docs/core-concepts/navigation.md

 You can find the complete source code [here](https://github.com/NativeScript/NativeScript/tree/master/apps/app/ui-tests-app/modal-view).

 ## Supporting multiple screens
-Mobile applications run on different devices with different screen sizes and form factors.
+Mobile applications are running on different devices with different screen sizes and form factors.
 NativeScript provides a way to define different files (.js, .css, .xml, etc.) to be loaded based on the screen's size, platform and orientation of the current device.
 The approach is somewhat similar to [multi screen support in Android](http://developer.android.com/guide/practices/screens_support.html).
 There is a set of *qualifiers* that can be added inside the file that will be respected when the file is loaded.
 Here is how the file should look:

 `<file-name>[.<qualifier>]*.<extension>`

-In the next section we will go trough the list of supported qualifiers.
+In the next section, we will go through the list of supported qualifiers.

 ### Screen size qualifiers
-All the values in screen size qualifiers are in density independent pixels(dp) &mdash; meaning it corresponds to the physical dimensions of the screen.
-The assumptions is that there are ~160 dp per inch.
-For example, according to Android guidelines, if the device's smaller dimension is more than 600 dp (~3.75 inches) it is probably a tablet.
+All the values in screen size qualifiers are in density independent pixels(DP) &mdash; meaning it corresponds to the physical dimensions of the screen.
+The assumptions are that there are ~160 DP per inch.
+For example, according to Android guidelines, if the device's smaller dimension is more than 600 dp (~3.75 inches), it is probably a tablet.

 * `minWH<X>` - The smaller dimension (width or height) should be at least **X** dp.
 * `minW<X>` - Width should be at least **X** dp.